RonWilkinson/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

+This repository contains:
-This repository contains a single R script called run_analysis.R that:
+A single R script called run_analysis.R that:
 * loads the data files provided by the "Human Activity Recognition Using Smartphones" dataset, which are assumed to be in a "/data/UCI HAR Dataset" below the current working directory.
 * combines the data files into a detailed feature measurement dataframe in which the observation measurements tagged by subjectid and activity are the rows and the features measured are the labeled columns.
 * creates two dataframes summarizing the detailed data,
 + one a basic summary showing the average value for each subject/activity/featuremeasure.
 + one a flexible summary, using tidy data principles that breaks each featuremeasure into component categories useful for data manipulation ans provides an average value for each subject/activity/featuretype/domain/metric/axis combination

-Details are in Codebook.md.
+A codebook for describing the detailed and summaized data in Codebook.md.
+Copies of the summarized datasets as csv files.